 But if you don't fancy diving deep into that party, or strapping on the Apple Watch Series 2 from the folks in Cupertino, there's a strong chance you've got an eye on the wares of Samsung.
-And while the options inside the Gear S2 and Gear S3 stable obviously have their similarities, there are a few slight differences which could help split the tie for you.
+And while the options inside the Gear S2 and Gear S3 stable obviously have their similarities, there's a few slight differences which could force you into a certain direction.

-We've been living with both over the last few weeks to give you a refreshed look at how the two fare when side by side, so read on to discover who comes out on top.
+And we've been living with both over the last few weeks to give you a refreshed look at how the two fare when side by side, so read on to discover who comes out on top and which deserves a place on your wrist.

 Samsung Gear S2 v Samsung Gear S3: Design